nwisbeta/api-catalogue/catalogue/wrds/reference-data-standard-lookup/user-guide/overview.md

 ## WRDS - Reference Data Standard Lookup
 The Standard Lookup API is a SOAP web service that you can use to query tables of reference data.

-It has two operations, `GetResultSet` for fetchting subsets of table data and `Lookup` for retreiving a specific column (attribute) of the data.
+It has two operations, `GetResultSet` for fetching subsets of table data and `Lookup` for retrieving a specific column (attribute) of the data.
 Both operations require you to supply the namespace and table name to query along with filter criteria and attributes to retrieve..

 You can find information about available namespaces and tables on the WRDS Website

-> TODO: Find a public version of the WRDS website
+> TODO: Find a public version of the data on the WRDS website

 ### GetResultSet
 Returns zero or more rows, each containing one or more attribute-value pairs from a reference data table.